How AI is Changing User Experience

 - Surveillance – Identifying safety threats in public areas

-Computer vision gives machines human-like perceptual abilities, removing the need for manual image tagging or complex search queries.
+Computer vision equips machines with human-like perceptual abilities, eliminating the need for manual image tagging or complex search queries.

 AI Assistants

-Intelligent AI assistants like Siri, Alexa and Google Assistant handle various tasks: setting reminders, controlling smart devices, answering questions, etc.
+Intelligent AI assistants like Siri, Alexa, and Google Assistant handle various tasks, including setting reminders, controlling smart devices, and answering questions.

 Advancements in NLP allow more complex conversational commands.
 You could ask your assistant to read your unread emails or texts aloud while driving.
 Or get a summary of the day’s news headlines from your preferred sources.